 There are several types of cat flaps on the market.
 The most common include:

-Traditional cat flap.
+Traditional cat flap

 This is a simple, two-way cat door that allows your friend to move freely from the comfy indoors to the stimulating outdoors.
 They are highly convenient and undeniably practical cat flaps that come at an affordable price.
 However, the only downside is that you might have a problem with the neighborhood cats coming into your home.

-Lockable cat flap.
+Lockable cat flap

 You have two types of lockable flaps to choose from, a 2-way or a 4-way one.
 The 2-way cat flap is a regular door that has the normal “locked/unlocked” feature.
 The 4-way cat flap includes an “in-only/out-only” feature as well.
 Meaning, if your cat is playing outdoors, you can set the door to in-only mode so that once your cat comes inside, it can’t go back.
 And the other way around, if you set the mode to out-only, your cat won’t be able to come inside.

-Infrared cat flap.
+Infrared cat flap

-These cat flaps come with a special infrared transmitter that your pet wears around the collar.
+These cat flaps come with a unique infrared transmitter that your pet wears around the collar.
 This infrared collar signals the cat door to open for your cat and for your cat only.
 With this cat flap, you won’t have to worry about stray cats and dogs coming uninvited into your home.
 Most of the infrared flaps feature a 4-way locking system.
 Moreover, additional collar keys are available if you own more than one pet.
-You don’t even have to worry about cat door installation as these flaps have a universal fitting for walls, windows, and doors.
+You don’t have to worry about pet door installation as these flaps have a universal fitting for walls, windows, and doors.

-Magnetic cat flap.
+Magnetic cat flap

 The magnetic flap comes with a special collar or a magnetic tag that gives access to your cat.
 The magnet unlocks the cat door so that your pet can come through.
 These flaps also feature a four-way locking system to allow you flexibility with your pet’s movements.

-Microchip cat flap.
+Microchip cat flap

 The microchip cat door allows cats who wear sensor tags to enter or exit through the door.
 Some doors can be programmed to let the cat out at certain times of the day and block their exit at other times.
 You can also program these flaps to work with other pets in your home.
 However, all these added features make the microchip cat doors more expensive than the other cat flaps.

-Before deciding on a cat flap, it’s crucial to carefully think about where’s going to go.
+Before deciding on a cat flap, it’s crucial to think carefully about where’s going to go.
 This can be difficult as you can often be limited by your house’s construction and layout.
 Thankfully, cat doors can be installed practically anywhere in the home.
 There’s a wide range of cat doors to choose from, including cat flaps for:

 Choosing the right location for your cat flap is key to cat door installation costs as well as your friend’s comfort.
 Consider installing more than one cat flap so that your cat can move through its territory freely.

-Additional reading: The Ultimate Guide to Dog Doors Types in Australia for 2018
+Additional reading: Dog Doors Types in Australia